 - ½ Lemon

-- 10 oz Spaghetti pasta, Gluten Free or Regular
+- 10 ounces Spaghetti pasta, Gluten Free or Regular

 - 1 tablespoon Extra Virgin Olive Oil